Christian forces of the First Crusade: Independents

-Finally, the Tafurs, a sect who travelled with Peter who wore sackcloth and were barefoot.
-They were led by a knight whose name remains unknown.
-They apparently supplemented their diet of roots and grass with the roasted corpses of dead Turks.
-They fought not with swords but with sticks and shovels.
-They were either slaughtered or died of disease.

-Independent Nobles, Knights and Clerics

-A number of nobles and knights participated in the First Crusades either as independent agents or whose affiliation remain unknown.
+Numerous nobles and knights participated in the First Crusades either as independent agents or whose affiliation remain unknown.
 In some cases it is unclear whether they were participating in the Crusade or merely on a pilgrimage.
-Some of the more prominent of these are listed below.
-The full list can be found in the on-line database of Riley-Smith, et al., and the hyperlinks therein provide details including original sources.

-Among the nobles whose affiliations are not known are: Charles I, Count of Flanders, who is said to have travelled with an armada in 1107 (see above); Berengar Raymond II, Count of Barcelona, who took the cross as penance for the murder of his brother; Bernard II, Count of Besalú, took the cross for the First Crusade but remained in Spain at the counseling of the pope; Fernando Díaz, one of the few Spaniards to participate in the Crusades; and Erard I, Count of Brienne, either went on the First Crusade or on a pilgrimage to the Holy Land in 1097.
+Among the nobles whose affiliations are not known are: Charles I, Count of Flanders, who is said to have travelled with an armada in 1107 (see above); Berengar Raymond II, Count of Barcelona, who took the cross as penance for the murder of his brother; Bernard II, Count of Besalú, took the cross for the First Crusade but remained in Spain at the counseling of the pope; Fernando Díaz, one of the few Spaniards to participate in the Crusades; and Erard I, Count of Brienne, who either went on the First Crusade or on a pilgrimage to the Holy Land in 1097.

-Some of the renown knights who participated in the First Crusades whose affiliations are unknown include: Guy, Lord of Dampierre-en-Yvelines, who went to the Holy Land, but it is unclear whether he was a Crusader; Baldwin Chauderon, described as a rich man and a knight of great renown, and his compatriot Guy of Possesse, both killed at the siege of Nicaea; and Gilduin of Le Puiset, relative of many crusaders, but whose role and affiliations in the campaigns are unclear.
+Some of the renowned knights who participated in the First Crusades whose affiliations are unknown include: Guy, Lord of Dampierre-en-Yvelines, who went to the Holy Land, but it is unclear whether he was a Crusader; Baldwin Chauderon, described as a rich man and a knight of great renown, and his compatriot Guy of Possesse (both were killed at the siege of Nicaea); and Gilduin of Le Puiset, relative of many Crusaders but whose role and affiliations in the campaigns are unclear.

 Clerics who travelled to the Holy Land who were not known to be associated with any army include: